Credentials

 2007 – Ames Laboratory Outstanding Mentor Award

-2011 – Fellow of the American Physical Society “For high-resolution measurements of the London penetration depth of superconductors.”
+2011 – Fellow of the American Physical Society (APS) “For high-resolution measurements of the London penetration depth of superconductors.”

 2011 – Outstanding Referee for Journals of the American Physical Society